 Council Tax & Utility Services - Arranging for transfer of the council tax and utility services in to the correct tenant name is part of our services.
 We can assist in taking meter readings for each of the services connected to the property.

 Insurance - You should advise the insurance company that you are letting out the property and you should make sure that you have adequate insurance cover for buildings, content and public liability in place.
 Failure to notify your insurer may invalidate your policies.
-If you need further advice on Landlords Legal Protection, Rent Guarantee Cover or Contents and Building Insurance, please feel free to ask.

 While your thoughts maybe leaning towards how much you can get by letting your property, you must consider and budget for any costs that could arise, for example: